Realistic conflict theory: History

-Supportive research

 Robbers Cave study

 The 1954 Robbers Cave experiment (or Robbers Cave study) by Muzafer Sherif and Carolyn Wood Sherif represents one of the most widely known demonstrations of RCT.
 The Sherifs' study was conducted over three weeks in a 200-acre summer camp in Robbers Cave State Park, Oklahoma, focusing on intergroup behavior.
 In this study, researchers posed as camp personnel, observing 22 eleven- and twelve-year-old boys who had never previously met and had comparable backgrounds (each subject was a white eleven to twelve-year-old boy of average to slightly above average intelligence from a Protestant, middle-class, two-parent home).

 The experiments were conducted within the framework of regular camp activities and games.
 The experiment was divided into three stages.
 The first stage being "in-group formation", in which upon arrival the boys were housed together in one large bunkhouse.
 The boys quickly formed particular friendships.
-After a few days the boys were split into two approximately equal groups based on random basis.
+After a few days the boys were split randomly into two approximately equal groups.
 Each group was unaware of the other group's presence.
 The second stage was the "friction phase", wherein the groups were entered into competition with one another in various camp games.
 Valued prizes were awarded to the winners.
 This caused both groups to develop negative attitudes and behaviors towards the outgroup.
 At this stage 93% of the boys' friendship was within their in-group.
 The third and final stage was the "integration stage".
 During this stage, tensions between the groups were reduced through teamwork-driven tasks that required intergroup cooperation.